Having a sentinel lymph node biopsy and wide local excision for malignant melanoma

 Should I take my normal medication on the day of my procedure?

-Unless told otherwise, take any regular medicine as usual on the day of your operation with only a sip of water.
+Unless told otherwise, take any regular medicine as usual on the day of your operation.
+Take only with a sip of water.

 What happens during the sentinel lymph node biopsy?

-The day after your scan at the KIMS Hospital, you will have your biopsy performed at either QEQM in Margate or the William Harvey Hospital in Ashford.
+The day after your scan at the KIMS Hospital, you will have your biopsy at either QEQM or William Harvey Hospital.
 Please refer to your appointment letter for details of where you need to report to.

 The biopsy is done under general anaesthetic (you will be asleep and feel no pain).
-There can be risks involved with having a general anaesthetic but they are small.
-An anaesthetist will talk to you before your biopsy to make sure you are fit enough for a general anaesthetic.
+There can be risks involved with having a general anaesthetic, but they are small.
+Your anaesthetist will talk to you before your biopsy, to make sure you are fit enough to have a general anaesthetic.
 Please speak to them if you have any concerns about the anaesthetic.

-Once you are unconscious, you will have another injection around the original area of the melanoma but this time with a blue dye.
-The blue dye travels along your lymphatic channels to the sentinel lymph node(s) - see diagram below.
+Once you are unconscious, you will have an injection of blue dye around the original area of the melanoma.
+The blue dye travels along your lymphatic channels to the sentinel lymph node(s).

 A sentinel lymph node biopsy

 Lymph nodes look like bunches of grapes.
-The blue dye helps the surgeon to see the sentinel lymph nodes and make sure the correct nodes are removed (cut out).
+The blue dye helps the surgeon to see the sentinel lymph nodes and makes sure they remove (cut out) the correct nodes.

-Sometimes (very rarely) we are unable to identify the sentinel lymph node during the procedure or it may not be possible to adequately analyse the node which has been removed.
+Sometimes (very rarely) we are unable to find the sentinel lymph node during the procedure.
+Or it may not be possible to analyse the removed node.

-Once the lymph node(s) has been removed, while you are still under a general anaesthetic, your surgeon will remove more tissue from around the area the melanoma was found.
+Once your surgeon has removed the lymph node(s), they will remove more tissue from around where the melanoma was found.
 This is called a wide local excision.

 What is a wide local excision?

-At this stage, the original melanoma will have been removed and there might be a small scar from your original skin biopsy.
+At this stage, the original melanoma will have been removed.
+There might also be a small scar from your original skin biopsy.

-It is important the tissue around the original area of melanoma is also removed; this is a wide local excision.
+It is important the tissue around the original melanoma is also removed.
+The removal of this skin is called a wide local excision.
 Wide local excisions are important as it aims to remove any stray cancer cells which may have been left behind.
 This lowers the risk of a melanoma returning to that area in the future.

-Your surgeon will discuss with you how much skin needs to be removed, as the recommended margin depends on the thickness of your original melanoma.
+Your surgeon will discuss with you how much skin they will need to remove.
+This will depend on the thickness of your original melanoma.

 What will the area of skin look like after my procedure?

-Your surgeon will talk through how they will remove the extra tissue and how your wound will be repaired afterwards.
+Your surgeon will tell you how they will remove the extra tissue.
+They will also explain how they will repair your wound afterwards.

 Are there any risks with sentinel lymph node biopsy and wider local excision?